Bean-Pringles/Spoke/README.md

 Spoke Overview
 This scripting engine supports custom logic, variables, math operations, conditionals, functions, and utility commands like printing, input, time, and randomness.

+How to run
+To run Spoke, you must navigate to your spoke.py in the terminal and run:

+python spoke.py exampleCode.spk*

+*spk files are just txt files saved as spk, thought this would be fun.

 Core Rules
 All commands are line-based.